bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 ## In Closing

 We have shown you how to create event handlers for any DOCman controller action.
-You can affect the both the input and the output of any one of those actions but simply building and placing a plugin in the right place, following the naming convention that we have outlined above.
-Though we did not cover all the possibilities here, you have this same ability for DOCman models, tables and views as well.
+You can affect both the input and output of any one of those actions by simply building and placing a plugin properly and following the method naming convention that we have outlined above.
+Though we did not cover all the possibilities extensively here, you have this same ability for DOCman models, tables and views as well.
 Remember also, the handler method gets passed an `KCommandInterface $event` object with most of the information you will need.